 2016.
 Considerations of relevance to the target reader in Korean into English translation.
 Asia Pacific Translation and Intercultural Studies 3:1 ► pp. 62 ff.

 2018.
 Cultural Change and Cultural Mediation in the Translation of Culture-Specific Lexis.
 In Redefining Translation and Interpretation in Cultural Evolution [Advances in Religious and Cultural Studies, ], ► pp. 104 ff.

 Mastropierro, Lorenzo & Kathy Conklin

-This list is based on CrossRef data as of 03 september 2021.
+This list is based on CrossRef data as of 2 june 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.